Millaa Millaa Falls is arguably the most beautiful and picturesque waterfall in all of Australia!

 WHAT TO EXPECT AT MILLAA MILLAA FALLS

-This waterfall is low-key very well known and popular, so it’s likely that you will have to share it with quite a few people but it’s well worth the trip.
+This waterfall is low-key, very well-known, and popular, so you will likely have to share it with quite a few people, but it’s well worth the trip.

 The waterfall itself is nestled in a lavish rainforest, fringed with broad ferns, colorful flowers, and a plunge pool perfectly suitable for swimming.

-The facilities at the bottom include picnic tables, BBQs, shelters, public toilets, and change rooms, making it an awesome place to comfortably spend a good amount of time there and take in all the beauty that this unique place has to offer.
+The facilities at the bottom include picnic tables, BBQs, shelters, public toilets, and change rooms, making it an awesome place to comfortably spend a good amount of time.

 OTHER POINTS OF INTEREST